procrastinate-org/procrastinate/docs/howto/django.md

 You can also use other subcommands such as `./manage.py procrastinate defer`.

 :::{note}
-Procrastinate generates an app for you using a Psycopg or Aiopg connector depending on your Django setup, and connects using the `DATABASES` settings.
+Procrastinate generates an app for you using a `Psycopg` (by default) or `Aiopg` connector depending on whether `psycopg3` or `aiopg` is installed, and connects using the `DATABASES` settings.
+If neither library is installed, an error will be raised.
 :::

 ## Deferring jobs